 Okay, another cat blog!
-Yes, I’m a cat lover and I love all pets and care for all living creatures!
-I’m not a cat fanatic, it’s just that felines have always been a part of my life since I was a teenager, and I love it!
-I love cats!
+Yes, I’m a cat lover and I love all pets and I care for all living creatures!
+I’m not a cat fanatic, it’s just that felines have been an important part of my life since my teens, and I love cats!
 I love to write too.
 I love my work.
 I love my family.
 I love my life!
 I love a lot actually!
 Amy means beloved, so it’s reciprocated in many ways : ) Read on please!
 I’d love it!

 Little did we know that 3 months after Max my manx was murdered in early 2002 by something in the street, (I don’t love creatures who kill pets, and on the other hand I don’t like it at all when my pets kill creatures), a tiny meow would emit from our neighbor’s garden.
 Oh my, this long haired kitten was awesome!
 Felix!
 Welcome!
 (Okay, this blog is not about Felix today!)

 Now, here’s a blog devoted to Alaska.
-She’s the cat who strutted on down the street one Spring evening in 2012 (following my son Jacob and his friend Josh) directly into the house and to a bowl full of cat food.
+She’s the cat who strutted on down the street one Spring evening in 2012 (following my son Jacob and his friend Josh) directly into our house and to a bowl full of cat food.
 Score!

-The cat looked like a kitten, however the excellent vet (Dr. Michael Forret) said she was about 7 months old when she decided to ditch being a stray and chose a home.
+When she arrived, she looked like a kitten, however our vet, Dr. Michael Forret, said she was about 7 months old when she decided to ditch being a stray and choose our home.
 She was hungry and dirty!
 Even her ears where filthy.
 Jacob named her and she has a middle name too, but I don’t think I should let you on to that just yet!

 AJ & AK bonding!